Budgets

 Next Steps

 You have now seen where managed budget decisions come from and how AISIX enforces them on the request path.
-Next, continue with Guardrails to add request and response checks before and after provider calls.
+Next, continue with Rate Limits to configure request, token, and concurrency limits.